Everything Leaving Netflix This October

 Now that we've reached October, we know that this month always comes both tricks and treats.
 The treat: Netflix has a heap of delicious new titles for you to burrow yourself into as we get into the full swing of fall.
 The trick: The streaming service is taking off a number of beloved TV series and films that you'll have to find elsewhere.

 The most devastating loss will undoubtedly be the hit NBC comedy Parks & Recreation, which is a great show to binge for the first time, and even better to binge for the third or fourth.
-There's also the anime The Last Airbender, however, which saw a recent resurgence in popularity — likely because of its bevy of soothing messages and fantastical adventures that are easy to get lost in.

 As for movies, a handful of fun romantic comedies and more general Thirsty Films are getting the axe, namely The Ugly Truth, Magic Mike, Just Friends, Sleepless In Seattle, and Burlesque.
+There's also the 2010 live-action adaptation of the classic anime series The Last Airbender.
+The animation TV series that tells the same story, saw a recent resurgence in popularity — likely because of its bevy of soothing messages and fantastical adventures that are easy to get lost in.

 Ahead, see which other titles are leaving Netflix in October.